gabrielgog/construct-iacere/README.md

 ## Project Workthrough

 Using Expressjs/Graphql for the backend and Reactjs for the frontend; IACERE allows you to manage project and also keep track of it.
 Application allows two kind of users: .I.e Admin and normal users.
 The administrator which in this case is Gabriel Godwin in the database should be able to create a project and add users to the project.
-The users should be able to create tasks withing the project and move them across different statuses
+The users should be able to create tasks within the project and move them across different statuses

 ## How to run the frontend project